Step7750/node-csgo-cdn/README.md

 which is only ~400MB.

-This library, using node-steam-user, checks the manifest for any updates to the public branch of CS:GO, and if so, downloads only the required VPK packages that contain all sticker and graffiti images if they have changed from the content servers.
+This library, using node-steam-user, checks the manifest for any updates to the public branch of CS:GO, and if so, downloads only the required VPK packages that contain all relevant images if they have changed from the content servers.

 When trying to retrieve a CDN image URL for a given item, the library takes the SHA1 hash of the file and the VDF